-In 2015, Rowan started "The Butterfly Project".
-Three years earlier, our grandfather was diagnosed with Parkinson’s disease, and as the effects grew more evident, Rowan was moved to begin raising awareness amongst her peers.
-"The Butterfly Project" has since expanded to include community awareness-building campaigns and fundraising initiatives in support of Parkinson's Research.
+In 2015, Rowan started “The Butterfly Project”.
+Six years earlier, our grandfather had been diagnosed with Parkinson’s disease, and as the effects grew more evident, Rowan was moved to begin raising awareness amongst her peers.
+That year, she created and distributed bracelets each bearing a butterfly token – a symbol of Parkinson’s disease.
+“The Butterfly Project” has since expanded to include annual community awareness-building campaigns and fundraising initiatives in support of Parkinson’s Research.

-In 2016, inspired by the reality of homelessness in Ottawa, Avery committed to make and donate sandwiches to local shelters.
+In 2016, prompted by the reality of homelessness in Ottawa, Avery committed to making and donating sandwiches to local shelters.
 What started as a bi-weekly donation of 50 sandwiches soon grew to encompass school sandwich making initiatives and clothing drives.
+The immediacy of the impact that the food and clothing donations have on the local in-need is what continues to inspire us.

 – Avery & Rowan Parkinson, cofounders, 2017